leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     $ md5sum Miniconda3-latest-Linux-ppc64le.sh

 and checking the website (https://repo.anaconda.com/miniconda/) for its valid hash value so that you can make sure the download completed correctly.
-Then, you can run the installer by inncluding the bash command regardless of whether or not you are using Bash shell,
+Then, you can run the installer by including the ``bash`` command regardless of whether or not you are using Bash shell,

 ::

     $ bash Miniconda3-latest-Linux-ppc64le.sh -bfp ~/local/miniconda3

-This installation comprises a self-contained Python environment, with *install prefix* (location) ``~/local/miniconda3``, that we can manipulate safely without requiring the involvement of support services.
+This installation comprises a self-contained Python environment, with *install prefix* (location) ``~/local/miniconda3``.
+Here, we want to manage your own Miniconda, threfore it's installed in your home directory so that we can manipulate safely without requiring the involvement of support services.
 It also allows you to create isolated software environments so that we can experiment in the future safely.

 .. note::